'Tragedy Averted': Texas Grandma Praised For Stopping Alleged Planned Mass Shooting

 He said he "planned to 'shoot up' a local hotel and then commit suicide by cop," the U.S. attorney's office said.

-"The grandmother could hear Williams manipulating a firearm on the phone and was able to convince Williams to let her pick him up" and take him to a hospital for psychiatric care, the complaint added.
+"The grandmother could hear Williams manipulating a firearm on the phone and was able to persuade Williams to let her pick him up" and take him to a hospital for psychiatric care, the complaint added.

 Williams later told police officers that he was staying in a hotel, and according to the complaint, this is what they found when they searched it: "an AK-47 rifle, seventeen magazines loaded with 7.62 ammunition, a black trench coat, multiple knives, black tactical pants, a black t-shirt that said 'Let 'Em Come', and black tactical gloves with the fingers cut off."